12 Day Kimberley Photography Tour

 This afternoon we take the sunset cruise on the lake, where you will cruise through some of the 90 islands and inlets and take in the magnificent scenery of the Carr Boyd Ranges.
 Enjoy a glass of sparkling wine and nibblies as the sun sets over the rugged red cliffs and azure blue water.

-Dinner tonight will be served in the restaurant.
+Dinner tonight can be purchased at the bistro.

-Overnight accommodation – Cabins with en-suites at Lake Argyle Resort
+Overnight accommodation – cabins with en-suites and power at Lake Argyle Resort.

 This morning we pop into Kununurra to collect fresh supplies (due to border restrictions) so there is some free time while your guide shops.